 - Despite the superior performance of growth stocks over the last 10 years, we need not look far back in history to witness the potential consequences of straying from value.

 - We do not believe that growth stocks will always be the only game in town.

-However, since the end of the global financial crisis in March 2009, the Russell 1000 Value Index has trailed the Russell 1000 Growth Index by almost 3% annualized.
-In periods like this, when a particular area of the market underperforms relative to expectations for several years in a row, some investors are understandably tempted to stray from a commitment to their original philosophy.
-Exhibit 1 highlights the growing disparity between growth and value.
+However, in the five-month period ending May 31, 2020, the Russell 1000 Value Index trailed the Russell 1000 Growth Index by over 20%.
+Since the end of the global financial crisis in March 2009, the Russell 1000 Value Index has lagged the Russell 1000 Growth Index by more than 5% annualised.
+In periods like this, when a particular area of the market underperforms relative to expectations over a long period of time, some investors are understandably tempted to stray from a commitment to their original philosophy.

 Download the full commentary, including exhibits.download the commentary